trigger-corp/Forge-Documentation/source/tools/forgeignore.rst

 .. _forgeignore:

-Excluding files and folders from your builds
+Excluding files from your builds
 --------------------------------------------
 To exclude files and folders in ``src`` from being included in the output of ``forge build``, you can write a set of exclusion rules in